Market analysis: South-east Asian growth

 Vietnam is the only country that we’re looking at that has never operated a business jet and the chart below has only been included for the sake of consistency.
 While there haven’t been any business jets based in the country, it’s worth noting that the country does currently count two Beech King Air in its business turboprop fleets.

-The airline market in the country has grown rapidly in the country over the last few years, with national flag carrier Vietnam Airlines adding a large number of Airbus A321s to its fleet and several new carriers popping-up during the five year period we’re concentrating on, including VietJet who placed an order with Airbus during the Singapore Airshow that could see the fledgling carrier receive up to 100 A320 family aircraft.
+The airline market in the country has grown rapidly in the country over the last few years, with national flag carrier Vietnam Airlines adding a large number of Airbus A321s to its fleet and several new carriers popping-up during the five year period we’re concentrating on.
+One of these, VietJet, placed an order with Airbus during the Singapore Airshow in 2014 that could see the fledgling carrier receive up to 100 A320 family aircraft.

 While the number of airliner aircraft in a country doesn’t equate directly to the opportunities for business jet acquisitions, it does demonstrate an increased willingness of the population to travel and an increased level of disposable income for them to be able to do so.